Okelm/okelm.github.io/content/blog/typescript-workshops/index.md

 Interestingly, I had first started with TypeScript before I moved to JavaScript.
 Which then occured to be quite popular way of entering JS world for people whose prior experience focuses on strongly typed languages like Java (for Android in my case).

-In 2019 I ran workshops on React and TypeScript, the material can be found here: https://okelm.gitbook.io/devmeetings-react-ts-fork/ This was an collaborative effort of [Maciej Kucharski](https://github.com/kucharskimaciej), [Devmeetings](http://devmeetings.org/pl) and me.
+In 2019 I ran [workshops on React and TypeScript](https://okelm.gitbook.io/devmeetings-react-ts-fork/).
+This was a collaborative effort of [Maciej Kucharski](https://github.com/kucharskimaciej), [Devmeetings](http://devmeetings.org/pl) and me.

+A lot of developers want to learn TypeScript, sometimes they don't know why.
+Well, there are very good reasons to do so.

 ![](./nowy2.png)